Tornado3P9/installscript-linux/README.md

 - Press **Alt+F2** and type *xfce4-settings-manager*.
 Then go to **Window Manager Tweaks → Accessibility** and change the *Key used to grab and move windows* to **None**

 ### Firefox[^1]
-Security tipp for using Firefox:
+Security tip for using Firefox:
 - Type `about:config` into the *URL Search Bar* and then look for `pdfjs.enableScripting`.
 Set that to `false`.
 - Type `about:preferences` into the *URL Search Bar* and go to **Privacy & Security**.
 Scroll down and choose `Enable HTTPS-Only Mode in all windows`.
 This way your browser will only allow save connections and will ask you for permission if the website does not support https.
 - Type `about:performance` into the *URL Search Bar* to see the Firefox **Task Manager**.
-There you can see which application or addon uses up too much resources.
+There you can see which application or addon uses up too many resources.

 How to disable Snaps and making sure it doesn’t automatically reinstall.